berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Continuous assessment
 Grading based on work done over a long period
-We have continuous assessment, not final exams
+We have a continuous assessment, not final exams
 ---

 ***
 Compare similarities
-Consider and descsribe how things are alike
+Consider and describe how things are alike
 The essay asked us to compare the similarities between the countries
 ---